Home > Horse Care > Is your horse trying to tell you his teeth hurt?

 - ⎯ Christine Barakat

 Researchers at the University of Helsinki surveyed the owners of 47 horses who had cheek teeth surgically removed because of tooth root infections.
-These infections can have a number of causes, says Jaana Pehkonen, DVM, but in this study “most were due to dental fractures with or without predisposing dental caries.”
+These infections can have a number of causes, says Jaana Pehkonen, DVM.
+But, in this study, she says, “most were due to dental fractures with or without predisposing dental caries.”
+Only six of the horses had swelling, sinus drainage or other obvious signs of tooth problems prior to their diagnosis.

 The survey respondents answered 23 questions about how their horses behaved before and after the tooth extractions were performed.
-For example, the eating behaviors that most often disappeared after the dental procedure involved adjusting hay in the mouth while chewing, dropping hay or eating unusually slowly.
-Among the observed under-saddle behaviors, the one most often resolved by tooth extraction was evading the bit by going “above” or “behind” it.
-Withdrawn and antisocial behavior toward people or other horses were the most commonly reported general behaviors that dissipated after the procedure.
+For example, bit evasions (going “above” or “behind” the bit) were the under-saddle behaviors that most often disappeared after tooth extraction.
+Antisocial behavior toward people or other horses were the most commonly reported general behaviors that dissipated after the procedure.

 Click here to read a report on the scientific study of the benefits of dental work in horses.